Ranan Lurie: Family

 He is the father of Rod Lurie, a West Point graduate who is a film director and screenwriter.
 His son Barak Lurie is a Stanford graduate and the Managing Partner of Lurie & Seltzer, a law firm headquartered in Los Angeles, also known for his radio show, "Lurie's Law"; His daughter Dr. Daphne Lurie is a Williams alumnus and the Directing Psychologist at the San Diego Scripps Research Institute.
 Danielle Lurie is a Stanford graduate and a movie director in New York.

 Lurie lived in Greenwich, Connecticut with his wife, Tamar (Fletcher) Lurie, a real estate executive at Coldwell Banker, and on Central Park West in New York City.
 He worked from his studios on the Time Warner Building.

-Records

-Lurie appears twice in the Guinness Book of World Records beginning in 1999 as "the most widely syndicated political cartoonist in the world" and "as a member of the oldest traceable family in existence", which former Chief Rabbi Lau of Israeli and the Jerusalem Institute of Jewish Genealogy concluded that the Lurie family directly descends from the Royal House of the biblical King David, and can trace its genealogy back to the 10th Century, BCE.
-The Lurie family tree includes the prophet Isaiah (8th century, BCE), Rashi (1040–1105), Hillel Hanasi "the Elder" (30 BCE-1st century CE), Felix Mendelssohn, Karl Marx, Sigmund Freud, Salvador Luria, Yehudi Menuhin, Sir Immanuel Jakobovitz, and Ranan Lurie.

 Books

 He published ten political cartoon books and one novel in five languages: